Natalie's Health

 Step by step instructions

-• In the meantime, heat the pancake pan over medium heat and coat with coconut oil cooking spray or coconut oil using the brush.
+• In the meantime, heat the pancake pan over medium heat and coat it with coconut oil cooking spray or coconut oil using the brush.

-• For each pancake, drop 1/4 cup of batter into the pan.
-Cook 2-3 minutes until pancake is lightly browned.
+• For each pancake, drop ¼ cup of batter into the pan.

-• Flip the pancake carefully with a flexible silicone spatula and cook for another 2-3 minutes.
+• Flip the pancake carefully with a flexible silicone spatula and cook for another minute.
 Transfer to a plate.

 • Make sure to coat the pan before every pancake or batch of pancakes to prevent sticking.